-Online sales of our Connected Fitness Products through www.onepeloton.com represented over 50% of our units sold in the U.S. for fiscal 2019.
-As a result of the COVID-19 pandemic, a majority of our unit sales have moved to our online channel as we have temporarily closed our retail showrooms.
+Online sales of our Connected Fitness Products through www.onepeloton.com represented a significantly higher number of our units sold in the United States for fiscal 2020 versus previous years, due to the temporary closing of our retail showrooms.
 The operation of our direct to consumer e-commerce business through our website depends on our ability to maintain the efficient and uninterrupted operation of online order-taking and fulfillment operations.
 Any system interruptions or delays could prevent potential customers from purchasing our Connected Fitness Products.